datawire/datawire-connect/README.md

 ## Getting Involved

 Datawire Connect is open source and community-driven!
 Please feel free to raise GitHub issues as needed.
 If you'd like to make an enhancement or fix, please submit a Pull Request with your proposed changes.
+You can also join our [public Slack channel](https://datawire-quark.herokuapp.com/) for technical support and to interact with our development team.